carlohamalainen/carlohamalainen.github.io/_posts/2012-05-31-debian-squeeze-on-thinkpad-x121e-installation-notes.md

 Steve,

-Thanks, I&#8217;ve updated the instructions to refer to the 3.2 kernel.
+Thanks, I've updated the instructions to refer to the 3.2 kernel.